 Many door and window casing styles, from Victorian to Craftsman, can be recreated using commonly available molding profiles.
 In this design a piece of back band is wrapped to the edge of one-piece casing to make the transition to the wall.
 This technique works with one-piece baseboard profiles as well.
 Install this casing use 45° miters at the top, and either cut the bottom square at the floor, or use a plinth block to mate with the baseboard.
 You can combine the back band and the wider board with glue and nails first and then cut them at the same time, or cut the pieces and install them separately.
 Find more ideas for door and window casings here.

 Combination chair rail designs can be built to accommodate any wall trim need from basic protection from furniture damage to a display shelf or cap for wainscot and tile.

 The chair rail pictured here is built using a pre-cut backer board with stop bead and half-round decorating the middle.
 To install it, first nail the backer board to the wall framing along the center.
-Next install two pieces of stop bead so they cover the nail holes in the backer board and then install the half-round over that using wood glue and nails.
+Then install two pieces of stop bead so they cover the nail holes in the backer board.
+Lastly, install the half-round over the seam between the two pieces of stop bead using wood glue and finishing nails.
 See some other custom chair rails here.

 Because baseboards are at floor level it doesn't make much sense to decorate them with a lot of ornate profiles.
-In most cases they are simple flat boards with a decorative edge on top and a bead of quarter round at the floor.
-But if you need to match existing trim molding or you want to create a more interesting baseboard profile yourself, it's easy to do using 1by finish lumber of various widths and some of the elaborate base caps and beads at this link.
+In most cases they are simply flat boards with a decorative edge on top, and a bead of quarter round at the floor.
+But if you need to match existing trim molding, or you want to create a more interesting baseboard profile yourself, it's easy to do using 1by boards of various widths and some of the elaborate base caps and beads at this link.